How Many Turns Of The Krebs Cycle Per Glucose

 Cancer Metabolism

 Cancer cells often exhibit altered metabolic pathways to support their rapid growth and proliferation.
 One common characteristic of cancer metabolism is the Warburg effect, where cancer cells rely heavily on glycolysis even in the presence of oxygen.
 This metabolic shift results in increased production of pyruvate, which can then be converted to lactate instead of entering the Krebs cycle.
-However, some cancer cells also exhibit increased activity of the Krebs cycle to generate building blocks for biosynthesis.
+On the flip side, some cancer cells also exhibit increased activity of the Krebs cycle to generate building blocks for biosynthesis.
 Understanding these metabolic adaptations is crucial for developing targeted cancer therapies.

 Metabolic Disorders